cherngywh/Distinguish-sentiments-on-Twitter/README.md

 ```

 ## Function 1
-*- Serch for key word and filter out the new request.*
+*Serch for key word and filter out the new request.*

 ```python